CochiseLinuxUsersGroup/Presentations/README.md

 69. What's New in 24.04 - MajB
 70. CasaOS - Deoxizn
 71. Using Synaptic Package manager - MajB
-72. How to reset your password in Ubuntu - MajB
+72. How to change your admin password - MajB